 Instructions

 - Place pan back on stovetop over medium heat and stir continuously until mixture balls up and all flour is cooked out, about 1-2 minutes.
+A film will form on the bottom of the pan.

 - Fill a pastry bag with the paste (alternatively spoon mixture onto parchment-lined baking sheets using a spoon).
-I prefer to let the choux paste sit in the pastry bag for about a ½ an hour to loosen up a bit before piping, but it's not necessary.
+I prefer to let the choux paste sit in the pastry bag for about a ½ an hour to loosen up a bit before piping, but it's not absolutely necessary.

 I tried making cream puffs today, but they didn’t puff.
 There are a number of things I might have done wrong.
 Any advice would be greatly appreciated.
 Firstly, I only had jumbo eggs and still used 5, one of which was cold.
 I assume 4 room temp ones would have been better.
 I think I made them larger, too.
 Should they be about the size of a golf ball before baking?
 I was too lazy to use a pastry bag, so used a scooper.
 Think I’ll try the pastry bag next time.
 I read your comment about your oven, so I started them in a 425 oven, but they started darkening, so I turned the oven down to 325 after about 7-10 minutes.
 I think my oven temp is accurate, but will test it.
 Do you thing using the convection setting would help?
 If so, do I set the temp 25 degrees lower?
 I’m going to try again tomorrow.
 Thanks in advance for your help!